draios/onprem-install-docs/6.X/6.9.0/docs/01-command_line_arguments.md

 ## Command: `update-license`

-Added November 2022, this is a new command.

 ** WARNING: THIS FEATURE requires `kubectl` to be at least version `1.20.0` **

 This command performs the minimal changes and restarts to apply a new license.